rebsonoliveira/sql-server/samples/app-deploy/README.md

-# Samples on how to deploy SQL Sever Big Data Cluster
+# Samples on how to deploy apps on SQL Sever Big Data Cluster

 ## Python